thampiman/Android-Projects/README.md

 Remotainment
 =====
 This is an open source remote controller application for the VLC media player.
-It consists of a server application that interfaces with VLC on your computer, and an Android application that interfaces with the server app.
+It consists of a server desktop app that interfaces with VLC on your PC, and an Android app as the controller.

 ### Remotainment Server
-This Java application runs on your computer
+This Java desktop application runs on your PC and acts as the middleman between the Android app and VLC.
+VLC can be launched as a server to listen on a specific TCP port but this is quite hard to setup for a normal user.
+The server app does all the hard work of setting VLC up and also provides additional features for the Android app, as detailed below.
+This app is currently supported only on Windows.

+It listens on TCP port 1309 for connections from the Android app.
+The connection is secured using a password so that it does not allow any client to connect to the server.
+The server supports only one client to connect at a time.
+Once a client connects on port 1309, the server attempts to connect to the client on port 2005 to establish a two-way link.

+The server supports the following queries from the client:

+1. Launch / Quit VLC
+2. Play / Pause / Next / Previous / Vol Up / Vol Down / Full Screen
+3. Get Media List
+   - The following file formats are supported: avi, asf, wmv, wma, mp4, mp3, mov, 3gp, ogg, ogm, mkv, rm, wav, flac, flv, mxf
+   - By default, the entire hard disk is scanned but the user can set a specific folder to save time

+The connection with VLC is made on port 1005.

 ### Remotainment Android App (*Work in Progress*)
+The Android app is a simple remote control that allows the user to connect to the server app using the *power* button.
+The media list can be obtained and specific files can be queued in VLC for playback.
+This app is currently a work in progress.